Built on the conviction that route assumptions should never be hidden.

 🎖️

-U.S. Army — MOS 31U
+U.S. Army — Communications

 How we work

-What Traverse Engineering stands for
+What Traverse Engineering stands for.

 Assumptions should be explicit, not hidden